 For your final day in London, we suggest heading to Notting Hill and grabbing brunch in this colourful neighbourhood.
 Then, exploring Hyde Park and Kensington.

-Notting Hill is a vibrant neighbourhood in West London, a great place to get a feel for the city’s different personalities.
+Notting Hill is a vibrant neighbourhood in West London, offering a great place to experience the city’s diverse personalities.

-It’s a diverse neighbourhood with high-end boutiques, beautiful, colourful houses, a wonderful street market and some cool independent shops.
+You’ll find high-end boutiques, colourful houses, a wonderful street market and some cool independent shops.

 A good way to get your bearings is to start with our Notting Hill self-guided walk.
 The walk takes 2 to 3 hours if you explore at a leisurely pace.